-Purpose: To document and provide consistent current guidance and policy to all personnel performing construction, installation, inspection, maintenance, and field certification of systems.

-Objective: To provide published criteria which have been confirmed as the means by which all MAA representatives shall interpret the building code and standard references.
+- Purpose: To document and provide consistent current guidance and policy to all personnel who are performing construction, installation, inspection, maintenance, and field certification of systems. - Objective: To provide published criteria which have been confirmed as the means by which all MAA representatives shall interpret the building code and standard references.
+Consolidate standards and best industry practices in one place which have been confirmed as the means by which all MAA representatives shall interpret the building code and standard references.